skrysmanski/devlog/content/articles/dotnet/cppcli-passing-native-pointers.md

 }
 ```

-`doSomething()` doesn't do anything useful, but the point is that the project //compiles//.
-So, this shows that we //can// return the pointer to a native class here.
+`doSomething()` doesn't do anything useful, but the point is that the project *compiles*.
+So, this shows that we *can* return the pointer to a native class here.

 == What doesn't work a.k.a "The Problem" ==
 Now, after having a working example, we'll explore the actual problem.
 For this, we create a new C++/CLI project (called "ManagedExternalLib") and add a managed class called `ExternalTestClass`.
-This will have the //same code// as `InternalTestClass`.
+This will have the *same code* as `InternalTestClass`.
 The only difference is that `ExternalTestClass` is in a different project than its base class `ManagedProvider`.
 Here's the project structure:

 ```
 NativeLib (pure C++)